markd2/Playdate/pdnotes.md

 drawText - text (void*), length, string encoding, at x, y.
-  - default is Asheville sans 14 light is the default getFontGlyph - gets a bitmap for a given character.
+  - default is Asheville sans 14 light is the default
+  - return value is the width of the text
+  - INTERESTING - if there's a newline, it automatically advances

+getFontGlyph - gets a bitmap for a given character.
 Can return advance through an optional int pointer. getFontKeming - returns the keming adjustment between two characters